jagill/JAGPropertyConverter/README.md

 To determine which NSObject subclasses are considered "Models" (i.e., which it should convert), JAGPropertyConverter relies on its shouldConvert: and shouldConvertClass: block properties.
 Unfortunately we currently need both properties -- hopefully in the future we can just use one block which can handle either classes or NSObjects.

+By default, weak/assign object pointers are not converted (but assign properties for scalars are).
+This is because weak references often indicate a retain loop (eg, between an object and its delegate), which would lead to cycle in the object graph and thence an infinite loop in the conversion.
+This property can be controlled by the "shouldConvertWeakProperties" in JAGPropertyConverter.

 ### NSURL

 NSURL properties are not technically valid for JSON or ProperyLists, so JAGPropertyConverter serializes/deserializes them using the string of the absolute path.